eWaterCycle/infra/README.md

   - course_version
     - description: The version, branch or tag of the course repository to use.
     - default: nbgrader-quickstart
-  - worker_ip_addresses:
-    - source type: Resource
-    - default: worker_ip_addresses
-    - desciption: Makes addresses of workers available to Ansible playbook.
-Only used when cloud provider `SURF HPC Cloud cluster` is selected.
   - samba_password:
     - source_type: Co-Secret
     - value: {"key": "samba_password","sensitive": 1}